mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.3/index.md

 ### DKP custom credentials plugin restored (COPS-7343)

-The mesosphere/dex-k8s-authenticator docker container now includes the appropriate binaries that allow users to download the referenced ‘konvoy-async-plugin’ after configuring a cluster using an external IDP for authentication.
+The mesosphere/dex-k8s-authenticator Docker container now includes the appropriate binaries that allow users to download the referenced `konvoy-async-plugin` after configuring a cluster using an external IDP for authentication.

 ## Component updates